nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Statistic Feature

 #### Implementation
-The statistic feature is a simple feature that allows users to obtain a summarized statistics of the whole application list.
+The statistic feature is a simple feature that allows the user to obtain a summarized statistics of the whole application list.

-The summary statistic is shown on the UI using the `ResultDisplay` section.
+The summary statistics are shown on the UI using the `ResultDisplay` section.
 The sequence diagram below shows the workflow of the statistic feature.
 It gets the list of applications from the model and tabulates the respective information.
 The tabulation result is then output through `CommandResult`.

 ![Statistic Sequence Diagram](images/StatisticSequenceDiagram.png)

 #### Constraints of Statistic Feature
-The statistic of the applications will only show when user enter `stats` command.
+The statistics of the applications will only show when the user enter `stats` command.
 A possible future improvement is to reorganise the UI section to display real-time statistics in one section and the list view of applications and interviews are in another section.

 #### Design Considerations

 Aspect: How should the statistic feature be presented?

-* Alternative 1 (current choice): Utilise `ResultDisplay` section in UI to show user the statistics.
+* Alternative 1 (current choice): Utilise `ResultDisplay` section in UI to show the user the statistics.
-    * Pros: Does not need extra space in the UI to show the statistic, and simpler and more straightforward implementation.
+    * Pros: Does not need extra space in the UI to show the statistics, and simpler and more straightforward implementation.
     * Cons: Increase coupling between `ModelManager` and `StatsCommand` as it requires the list of applications in `ModelManager`.

-* Alternative 2: Create a new section in UI to show user real-time statistics.
+* Alternative 2: Create a new section in UI to show the user real-time statistics.
     * Pros: Does not increase coupling between classes and align with the implementation of Applications and Interviews list views.
-    * Cons: Space usage for UI might be inefficient as user will not always want to review the statistic of the applications.
+    * Cons: Space usage for UI might be inefficient as the user will not always want to review the statistics of the applications.

 - Alternative 1 is chosen as our team justified that the implementation is simpler, and is less likely to contain bugs despite the accessing application list from `ModelManager`.
 Furthermore, interview and application lists are more important to be shown on the GUI when compared to the statistics.

 ### Status Feature

 #### Implementation
-The `Status` feature allows users to add a status to a new application and edit the status of their existing application as they progress through the application process.
+The `Status` feature allows the user to add a status to a new application and edit the status of their existing application as they progress through the application process.

 ![StatusClassDiagram](images/StatusClassDiagram.png)